Environmental issues in Chile: The ocean

 There have been several oil spills offshore of the Valparaiso region.
 In 2014 there was a spill which resulted in 37,000 liters of oil being dumped into the ocean after two tankers, the LR Mimosa and the Monobouy Terminal, connection broke. in 2015 Doña Carmela leaked 500 liters of oil, and in 2018 the ship Ikaros leaked slurry oil.

 Once a prosperous fishing economy and now, residents of Quintero Puchuncaví say no one will buy their fish which are contaminated by heavy metals.
 Many fishermen have lost their jobs because of the pollution, and fisheries have been ruined.

 Reformation efforts

-In 1992 there was a judicial appeal filed by several women from Puchuncavi against ENAMI Ventanas, this was filed against the refinery for the toxins it emitted.
+In 1992 there was a judicial appeal filed by several women from Puchuncavi against the ENAMI smelter Ventanas, this was filed against the refinery for the toxins it emitted.

 Chile's National Human Rights Institute considers Quintero and Puchuncaí a sacrifice zone, and after a pollution related health crisis in 2018 there has been an uproar for the right to a clean and healthy environment.
 This event lead to a suite against the state for violating Article 19 No. 8 of the Chilean Constitution, the right to live in a pollution free environment, plaintiffs include FIMA and the Terram Foundation.
-The case is still in courts, as of April 2019.
+The case is still pending, as of April 2019.